michael-wall/http-monitor/README.md

 **POC of Liferay PaaS HTTP Monitor**

-This module can be used to check if a particular string is present on a page e.g. after a build deployment.
-This can be used to ensure a specific widget is being rendered as expected.
+This module can be used to check a set of pages.
+For each it checks if a specific piece of HTML is present on a specific page.
+This can be used to ensure a specific widget is being rendered as expected after a Liferay PaaS build has been deployed in the environment.

-The component is triggered using the gogo shell from the Liferay PaaS > Liferay Service shell service, and it uses absolute urls with `http://localhost:8080` and site friendly URL syntax as it bypasses the webserver service so it can be targetted at a specific node in a high availability Liferay PaaS environment.
+The component is to be triggered using the gogo shell from the Liferay PaaS > Liferay Service shell service.
+It uses absolute urls with `http://localhost:8080` and site friendly URL syntax to bypass the webserver service (and the load balancer etc).
+This allows it to targetted at a specific node in a high availability Liferay PaaS environmentm which allows each node can be checked individually.
+This means it can be used to verify that the widget is rendering on the page on each individual Liferay service instance.

 **Configuring the HTTP Monitor**